FOREX-Dollar gains against euro on Fed rates view, slips against yen

 * Traders eye Fed rate hike sooner than anticipated

-* Dollar falls against yen on safe-haven bids (Updates prices, adds analyst comments)
+* Dollar falls against yen on safe-haven bids (Updates prices, adds analyst comments; changes byline, dateline; previous LONDON)

 By Sam Forgione